PhD Journey #2: The inner thoughts of imposter feelings are stirring inside

 "Sometimes the questions are complicated and the answers are simple.” — Dr. Seuss

-When I sit with what I’ve learned, I try to honour it by giving it space to breathe before I turn it into something shareable.
+On a closing fieldnote, When I sit with what I’ve learned, I try to honour it by giving it space to breathe before I turn it into something shareable.
 I find when releasing these reflections into words, I’m not just documenting the learning; I’m transforming my inner hive.